Mylène Farmer: Public image

+Farmer eschews being part of a cult of personality and prefers to be recognized for her work.
+She rarely grants interviews, has no official fan club, does not endorse any unofficial fan clubs, and has no public facing social media accounts.

-In 1988, she refused to appear at the Victoire de la musique awards ceremony due to the behind the scenes hypocrisy she experienced while rehearsing for the show.
+In 1988, she was presented the Victoire de la musique award for female performer of the year, but refused to sing at the ceremony due to the behind the scenes infighting that she witnessed while rehearsing for the show.
+This was her only appearance at this award ceremony.
+Since then, she has only appeared at ceremonies for which awards are decided by the general public.

 In November 1991, Laurent Berger, a disturbed man who had been stalking Farmer, entered the Polydor Records headquarters in Paris and held employees at gunpoint demanding to talk to her.
 After not being granted the singer's address, the man killed the receptionist with a gunshot.
 It is said that the incident contributed to Farmer's absence in the media.

 Farmer is regarded as a gay icon.
-Her status has been attributed to her lyrics, which often feature references to homosexual love and sexuality, and her tomboy image early in her career.
+Her status has been attributed mainly to her tomboy image early in her career and the lyrics of "Sans contrefaçon", a song about her childhood as a tomboy.
 She publicly accepted her position as a gay icon in 2008 by saying "We've been following each other for many years, that's important to me.
 I also think that I share with the gay public, as with other audiences, the feeling of being "different", a feeling that causes difficulty to live in this world."

 In January 2015, following the Île-de-France attacks, Farmer declared her support for the Je suis Charlie movement.
 In March 2020, Farmer's management shared her drawing in support of doctors and nurses working in French hospitals amidst the COVID-19 pandemic, and another unpublished drawing of hers was later auctioned to support the purchase of protective equipment for caregivers.

 Personal life

+Farmer does not discuss her private life in interviews or on social media.
+When not on stage, she prefers to stay out of the public eye.

 Farmer met American actor, singer and guitarist Jeff Dahlgren on the set of their 1994 movie Giorgino.
 Following the commercial failure of the film, the couple relocated to Los Angeles.
 Dahlgren played the guitar on the singer's 1990s albums Anamorphosée and Innamoramento, and accompanied her on stage during her Mylenium Tour.
 The couple ended their relationship in 1999.

 In 2002, Farmer began a relationship with French director and producer Benoît Di Sabatino.
 The couple met while creating the animated music video for Farmer's single "C'est une belle journée".
 Di Sabatino also directed the music video for "L'amour n'est rien..." in 2006 and "Appelle mon numéro" in 2008.

-The couple ended their relationship in 2022.